WTF is

 Hepatitis B & HIV

 People living with HIV have an increased chance of contracting hepatitis B. Co-infection, or exposure to both hepatitis B and HIV, can be prevented by using a barrier method during sex and by using new injection equipment each time.
 People living with HIV who contract hepatitis B have an increased risk of liver-related illness and death.
-While both infections can be treated at the same time, co-infection can accelerate the progression of both illnesses.
+While both infections can be treated at the same time, co-infection can accelerate the progression of hepatitis B.

 Hepatitis C